OpenBioML/rl-oed/README.md

 ### Installation

-RED does not need to be installed to runb the examples
+RED does not need to be installed to run the examples

 To use the package within python scropts, `RED` must be in PYTHONPATH.